Back to All Events

 Title: Ice, Water, and Wind: Geologic History of Lakeshore Counties in West Michigan

 Description: Pat will outline what we know about the geological history of our lakeshore counties.
 Most of the sediments and landforms were formed by ice, water, and wind.
 This landscape has formed over the last ~20,000 years, and continues to be shaped by both natural and human-driven processes today.
 Older more mysterious buried landscapes lie below this younger landscape.
-Currently, Pat is working with the Michigan Geological Survey (MGS) to complete geological and resource maps for area, and understand the sediment overlying bedrock in the lakeshore counties.
+Currently, Pat is working with the Michigan Geological Survey (MGS) to complete geological and resource maps for the area, and understand the sediment overlying bedrock in the lakeshore counties.
 In the last five years, the MGS has drilled dozens of exploratory wells in order to understand the geology, groundwater resources, and aggregate potential of West Michigan.